-Light sources may be modified by function files.
-During photon emission, the predefined variables passed to them (see rayinit.cal) are defined in terms of the photon origin on the light source:
+As in RADIANCE CLASSIC[TM], light sources may be modified by function files.
+Functions may access the following variables (see also rayinit.cal) during photon emission, which are defined in terms of the photon origin on the light source:

+Dx, Dy, Dz : the photon's direction, pointing towards its origin on the light source

-- the emitted photon's direction D_x , D_y , and D_z points towards the photon origin - N_x , N_y , and N_z is the normal on the light source surface at the photon origin - P_x , P_y , and P_z is the emitted photon's origin - T and Ts are undefined - Rdot is the dot product of the surface normal and the photon's direction at its origin.
+Nx, Ny, Nz: the surface normal on the light source at the photon origin

+${\bf Px},\,{\bf Py},\,{\bf Pz}\,\,$: the emitted photon's origin on the light source

+Rdot: the dot product of the surface normal and the photon's direction at its origin.